rsnodgrass/hass-helium/README.md

-# Helium Hotspot for Home Assistant
+# Helium Blockchain for Home Assistant

 # NOTE: THIS IS NOT IMPLEMENTED YET!